Essential nutrients for cats and dogs explained

 Very specific nutrients can be limited or added in certain formulations in order to help cats and dogs affected by particular health issues.

 By meeting all of these goals, we are able to supply precise nutritional diets for the unique requirements of cats and dogs.

 The role of protein in pet food

 Protein is one of the main macronutrients in a pet's diet, alongside carbohydrates and fats.
-Cats and dogs require a lot of protein, as it is a source of energy, but is also key to healthy growth, cells regeneration and gestation.
-Due to these roles, puppies and kittens, gestating animals may require more protein than adult pets.
+Cats and dogs require a lot of protein, as it is a source of energy, but is also key to healthy growth, healing and gestation.
+Due to these roles, puppies and kittens, pregnant animals and those suffering from certain illnesses may require more protein than healthy, adult pets.